isabella232/partner-center-pr.nl-nl/partner-center/announcements/2020-september.md

 ### <a name="details"></a>Details

-Microsoft Defender Advanced Threat Protection (ATP) for Servers for Education is vanaf 1 september 2020 beschikbaar in het programma Cloud Solution Provider (CSP).
+Microsoft Defender Advanced Threat Protection (ATP) for Servers for Education is nu beschikbaar vanaf 1 september 2020 in het programma Cloud Solution Provider (CSP).
 Details van productaanbieding:

 - Naam van aanbieding: Microsoft Defender ATP for Servers for Education